-STORE lambs are making about £10 less than last summer at £30 – but according to some people even that is too much.
+Store lambs are currently making about £10 less than last summer at £30 – but according to some people even that is too much.

-Vendors, meanwhile, have been less than pleased.
-"Obviously disappointing," says Kent farmer Trevor Richards, after the batch he sold at Ashfords first big store auction last Friday made £7/head less than a year ago.
+“Obviously disappointing,” said Kent farmer Trevor Richards, after the batch he sold recently at Ashford made £7/head less than a year ago.

-Ashford auctioneer Elwyn Davies says the stores on offer are typically not as strong this season as those of 12 months ago.
-Farmers, he reckons, have slaughtered the more-forward ones in the face of the relatively-buoyant finished prices.
+Ashford auctioneer Elwyn Davies said the stores on offer are of poorer quality than those of 12 months ago.
+Farmers, he said, have slaughtered the more-forward ones in the face of the relatively-buoyant finished prices.

-"Store buyers are cautious – but there is plenty of grass," he says.
+“Store buyers are cautious – but there is plenty of grass,” he said.

 And besides, plentiful supplies of grass shouldnt, in itself, justify paying big money for stores.
-But as Andrew Foulds says: "A lot of farmers would rather waste money than grass."
+But as Andrew Foulds said: “A lot of farmers would rather waste money than grass.”